BaumerCrypto/digidollar-oracle-tools/HOME_ORACLE_HARDENING_GUIDE.md

 ### Step 4: NTP Time Sync — Keep Your Clock Accurate

 > 🙏 **Shoutout to Aussie Epic** for flagging this one.
 He caught that time sync was missing from my VPS hardening guide and shared his own experience debugging clock drift on his servers.
-Good catch — this section exists because of him.
+Good catch :thumbsup:

 **This is critically important for oracle nodes.** Oracle price bundles have a 3,600-second (1 hour) freshness limit.
 If your machine's clock drifts even slightly, you risk: